 Video-CD 3.0 does officially not exist.
-The only versions of the Video-CD specification released to date by the official Video-CD creators Philips, Sony, JVC and Matsushita are 1.0, 1.1 and 2.0.
-Some Chinese Video-CD players claim compatibility with Video-CD 3.0.
-It is unclear what they refer to, or wether all so-called Video-CD 3.0 players refer to the same system.
+The only versions of the Video-CD specification released by the official Video-CD creators Philips, Sony, JVC and Matsushita are 1.0, 1.1 and 2.0.
+Some Chinese Video-CD, DVD or Blu-ray players claim compatibility with Video-CD 3.0.
+It is unclear what they refer to, or whether all so-called Video-CD 3.0 players refer to the same system.
 They should at least be able to play 'real' Video-CDs.

 6.7 What is CVD or Chao-Ji?